viking2917/ionic-epub-reader/README.md

 <script src="js/angularEpubReader.js"></script>
 ```

+You will also need to copy the files in the `images` directory to an `images` directory in your project, and the files in the `templates` directory to a `templates` directory in your
+project.

+(Yes, this should really be packaged with NPM or something, to avoid all this hackery, but I don't know how :) (yet).

 NOTE: This directive uses a slightly modified version of epub.js, see below.

 Include the custom directive in your index.html file, or in a template (see for example the file ```tab-reader.html``` in the example app).